maryletteroa/maryletteroa.github.io/_posts/2021-06-02-hundred-days-of-python.md

 The code in Replit: [My Top Movies](https://replit.com/@maryletteroa/my-top-movies) and the Github repo: [my-top-movies](https://github.com/maryletteroa/my-top-movies).
 In the deployed and the github repo, I changed the view of the cards to be in a responsive grid.

-This project has some interconnectedness that was a bit confiusing.
+This project has some interconnectedness that was a bit confusing.
 So when I got stuck, I found that back-tracking and thinking about each connection one at a time helped.

 Order database entries by column
 ```python